igoreksiz/xlam/tests.md

   - [ ] Restart excel.
   - [ ] VERIFY that finbox.io ribbon is not present after restart.

+###### Excel Add-In should not install if user declines installation prompt

+  - [ ] VERIFY that any previous add-in installation is completely removed.
+  - [ ] Open Excel Add-In workbook.
+  - [ ] Accept "Enable Macros" prompt.
+  - [ ] VERIFY that a form is presented with install options.
+  - [ ] Close form.
+  - [ ] VERIFY that no more prompts are displayed.
+  - [ ] VERIFY that the finbox.io ribbon is not present.
+  - [ ] VERIFY that finboxio* components are NOT present in add-in folder.
+  - [ ] Restart excel.
+  - [ ] VERIFY that finbox.io ribbon is not present after restart.

 #### Update

-Unless otherwise specified, the following tests assume you are using an unreleased workbook version, that it is installed (i.e. not running from dev) and that it is newer than the latest released version available on finbox.io.
+Unless otherwise specified, the following tests assume you are using a prereleased workbook version, that it is installed from the github releases page (i.e. not running from dev) and that it is newer than the latest fully-released version.

-###### Excel Add-In should silently check for updates on launch
+###### Excel Add-In should allow user to cancel a manual update
+  > **finboxio.cfg**<br/>
+  > autoUpdate=False<br/>
+  > allowPrereleases=True

-  - [ ] Delete the finboxio.log file.
+  - [ ] Install an older version of the excel add-in.
+  - [ ] Exit Excel.
   - [ ] Open a new workbook Excel.
+  - [ ] Click the "Check Updates" button in the finbox.io ribbon.
-  - [ ] VERIFY that no update prompts are displayed.
+  - [ ] VERIFY that a prompt is shown indicating that an update is available.
+  - [ ] Cancel the installation.
-  - [ ] Click the "Message Log" button in the finbox.io ribbon.
+  - [ ] Click the "About" button in the finbox.io ribbon.
+  - [ ] VERIFY that the older version is still installed and loaded.
-  - [ ] VERIFY that a message indicates that no new updates are available.
+  - [ ] VERIFY that no staged updates were downloaded to the add-in folder.

-###### Excel Add-In should silently check for updates on application events
+###### Excel Add-In should allow user to cancel an automatic update
   > **finboxio.cfg**<br/>
+  > autoUpdate=False<br/>
+  > updateOnLaunch=False<br/>
-  > updateOnLaunch=False
+  > allowPrereleases=True

+  - [ ] Install an older version of the excel add-in.
+  - [ ] Exit Excel.
-  - [ ] Delete the finboxio.log file.
+  - [ ] Modify the finboxio.cfg file to set autoUpdate=True.
-  - [ ] Open a new workbook in Excel.
+  - [ ] Open a new workbook Excel.
-  - [ ] VERIFY that no update prompts are displayed.
+  - [ ] VERIFY that you are prompted to install the latest release.
+  - [ ] Cancel the installation.
-  - [ ] Click the "Message Log" button in the finbox.io ribbon.
+  - [ ] Click the "About" button in the finbox.io ribbon.
-  - [ ] VERIFY that no messages indicate that updates were checked.
+  - [ ] VERIFY that the older version is still installed and loaded.
-  - [ ] Add a new sheet to the current workbook.
-  - [ ] Click the "Message Log" button in the finbox.io ribbon.
-  - [ ] VERIFY that a message indicates that no new updates are available.
+  - [ ] VERIFY that no staged updates were downloaded to the add-in folder.

 ###### Excel Add-In should automatically install available updates on launch
   > **finboxio.cfg**<br/>
+  > autoUpdate=False<br/>
-  > autoUpdate=False
+  > allowPrereleases=True

-  - [ ] Install an older version of the excel add-in.
+  - [ ] Install an older version of the excel add-in from github.
   - [ ] Exit Excel.
   - [ ] Modify the finboxio.cfg file to set autoUpdate=True.
   - [ ] Open a new workbook Excel.